mac-comp240/activities_operators_order/README.md

 	man man

-Using `showbytes.c`, answer the following question in your text file:
+Using `showbytes.c`, answer the following question in this README:

 * How is the storage of each byte of a string different from the storage of the bytes of an int?
 Consider the topic of Endianness again.
 Are strings Endian?